 How do you know what your home is really worth in today’s market?
 Estimating your home’s current market value is the first step in deciding how to accurately price your home, and that entails comparing your home to the most similar homes recently sold in your neighborhood.
-Estimating an accurate value can be challenging because market values are fluid, the real estate market is constantly changing and there are many influences on values.
+Estimating an accurate market value can be challenging because market values are fluid, the real estate market is constantly changing…

 Factors That Directly Influence Market Value